cemvarol/AZ-400-JenkinsLab/JenkinsLab.md

 14. Go to Jenkins page and navigate to **MS-Jen** and check your builds.

 15. Builds are listed.
-(Your number of builds may vary, depending on this labs creatin process)
+(Your number of builds may vary, depending document creating process)

 ![](https://raw.githubusercontent.com/cemvarol/AZ-400-JenkinsLab/master/24-BuildHist.png)